joelvh/json2json/README.md

 The "key" property indicates you want to convert an array to a map.
 The "key" property lets you specify the property in the original JSON object to use as the key in the new map.
 The value retrieved from the original JSON object will be converted to a string.
-(You can specify a function that is passed the original JSON value and returns a key to use.)
+(Alternatively, you can specify a function that is passed the original JSON value and returns a key to use.)

           key: 'BinParameter.Value'

 The "value" property (optional) lets you specify the property in the original JSON object to use as the value in the new map.
-(You can specify a function that is passed the original JSON value and returns a value to use.)
+(Alternatively, you can specify a function that is passed the original JSON value and returns a value to use.)

           value: 'BinItemCount'

-The "aggregate" property works the same as above, but instead of specifying a map of functions, a single function is used to aggregate the array values being processed on the original JSON object.
+The "aggregate" property works the same as previously described, but instead of specifying a map of functions, a single function is used to aggregate the array values being processed on the original JSON object.

           aggregate: (key, value, existing) -> Math.max(value, existing || 0)